vaughntastic77/Aggravation/README.md

 3. [Game Rules](#Game-Rules)
 4. [Known Bugs](#Known-Bugs)

-## Package Info and Use
+# Package Info and Use

 There are two options for downloading and running the game:

-Option 1:
+## Option 1
-Download aggravation.py and images into same directory and run.
+Download [aggravation.py](https://github.com/vaughntastic77/Aggravation/tree/main/aggravation.py) and [images](https://github.com/vaughntastic77/Aggravation/tree/main/images) into same directory and run.

-Option 2 (Mac only):
+## Option 2 (Mac only):
-Downlad the Aggravation.app from the dist folder and run.
+Downlad [Aggravation.app](https://github.com/vaughntastic77/Aggravation/tree/main/dist/Aggravation.app) from the [dist](https://github.com/vaughntastic77/Aggravation/tree/main/dist) folder and run.

 # Game Instructions

-Stuff
+The game opens to the main menu.
+Here you can choose to resume the last saved game or start a new game.

+When you choose a new game, you can choose 1-4 players and then choose if you want computers to fill the rest.

+Instructions are given in game, but the general flow is as follows:
+1. Press `Space` to roll the die
+2. Choose an available marble to move by pressing `1`, `2`, `3`, or `4`.
+3. Choose a which space to move the chosen marble to by pressing `1`, `2`, or `3`, or press `Esc` to go back to choosing a marble.

+At the start of any turn, the pause menu can be opened with `P`.
+Here you can choose to resume `R`, save and quit `S`, or quit to menu `Esc`.

+When a player wins, you can return to the menu `Space` or continue playing `C`.

 # Game Rules